Denver Zoo Conservation Alliance: Education and conservation

 Throughout the day Denver Zoo provides educational opportunities for visitors, including the sea lion demonstration, Toyota Elephant Passage demonstration, Predator Ridge demonstration, a variety of programming at both Wildlife Plaza and the Wild Encounters amphitheater as well as many other feedings/demonstrations.
 Some of these are seasonal and vary throughout the year.

 In March 2023, Denver Zoo became the first zoo in Colorado to earn the Certified Autism Center designation from the International Board of Credentialing and Continuing Education Standards.

-Denver Zoo is a part of Miami University’s graduate-level Advanced Inquiry Program (AIP).
-The program offers a Master of Arts in Biology or Master of Arts in Teaching through online coursework and face-to-face experiential learning experiences at the Denver Zoo.

 Denver Zoo is part of the (American) Association of Zoos and Aquariums (AZA) Species Survival Plan for many species.
 And as an active member of the World Association of Zoos and Aquariums (WAZA), Denver Zoo works with other zoos and aquariums around the world to respond to the global extinction crisis facing the world's frogs and other amphibians.
 Denver Zoo works with conservationists in Peru to save wild populations of the endangered Lake Titicaca frog and Lake Junin giant frog.
 Amphibian experts with the zoo have had rare success breeding boreal toads, listed as endangered in several western states, and have released over 600 young toads in southwestern Utah.
 In 2021, the zoo and Colorado Parks and Wildlife partnered to launch a program aimed at increasing the boreal toad population within Colorado.
 This has resulted in the release of over 2,800 tadpoles within Colorado as of 2024.